We’re taking you out of Dubai to discover what the other emirates have to offer.

 Take a lazy abra ride across the creek to Deira and make a stop at the bustling gold and spice souks, as well as Heritage House, the palatial home of a former pearl merchant.

-For something more modern, Box Park is your stop for some shopping, strolling and dining, or Dragon Mart for some cheap and cheerful deals.
+For something more modern, Box Park, Al Seef and City Walk are great spots for shopping, strolling and dining, or Dragon Mart for some cheap and cheerful deals.

 Dubai’s up-and-coming culture scene is located in Al Quoz’s Alserkal Avenue, where there are talks, galleries and art in one location, and culture vultures should also head to the city’s newest offering, the Dubai Opera, to catch a show.